BryanWilhite/dotnet-core/dotnet-web-embedio/README.md

 The `hwapp-bolero` [directory](./hwapp-bolero) is exactly like the `hwapp` [directory](./hwapp) mentioned above—except `hwapp-bolero/wwwroot` contains the `wwwroot` directory from a `dotnet publish` command for an F# [Bolero project](https://github.com/BryanWilhite/dotnet-core/tree/master/dotnet-web-bolero).

-The contents of the `wwwroot` directory are copied if newer upon build because of the following entry in the `*.csproj` file:
+The contents of the `wwwroot` directory are copied if newer upon build because of the following `ItemGroup` element [📖 [docs](https://learn.microsoft.com/en-us/visualstudio/msbuild/itemgroup-element-msbuild?view=vs-2022#example)] in the `*.csproj` file:

 ```xml
 <ItemGroup>